knickish/structdiff/README.md

 - [`nanoserde`, `serde`] - Serialization of `Difference` derived associated types.
 Allows diffs to easily be sent over network.

 ### Development status
-This is being used actively for my own projects, although it's msotly working for me now.
+This is being used actively for my own projects, although it's mostly working now.
 PRs will be accepted for either more tests or functionality.